 The implementation of SB4 means that sanctuary jurisdictions technically no longer exist within the state of Texas.
 This means that it is imperative that immigrants understand their rights and, if necessary, seek the advice and services of an expert immigration attorney.
 Only an attorney experienced in immigration law can accurately direct and guide you through any legal challenges you may face.
 Nanthaveth & Associates continually watches the evolution of SB4 and its enforcement, and can provide expert legal counsel upon the matter.
-You can schedule a free initial consultation today to discuss any immigration case, concern, or question.
+In conclusion, you can schedule a free initial consultation today to discuss any immigration case, concern, or question.

 Martinez, D. E., Martinez-Schuldt, R. D., & Cantor, G. (2018).
 Providing Sanctuary or Fostering Crime?
 A Review of the Research on “Sanctuary Cities” and Crime.
 Sociology Compass, 12.1. doi: 10.1111/soc4.12547

 Exec.
 Order No. 13768, 3 C.F.R.
 8799-8803, 2017.

 Cummings, W. (2018, August 1).
 Federal appeals court rules Trump sanctuary city order unconstitutional.
 USA Today.
 Retrieved from https://www.usatoday.com